It’s Not Just Their Furry Feathered Feet!

 The Brahma chicken is a dual-purpose breed that was originally developed in the United States but came to the UK in the 1950s.
 From there, it was distributed all over Europe… and it also found its way to Spain, where we live.

 I first encountered the Brahma chicken breed when a local friend told us about his new chickens – the “King of All Poultry”, he said.
 He wasn’t joking.
-His Brahmas looked absolutely regal, with their pretty colours and the feathers on their feet.
+His Brahmas looked absolutely regal, with their pretty colors and the feathers on their feet.

 In August 2016, we needed some company for a lonely chicken, and our friends were gracious enough to give us two Brahmas – Ramon and Ramona.
 Yes, we give our chickens names – especially when they’re here to stay and lay eggs for the remainder of their lives.

-Six months later, we were able to add a few Brahma eggs to our incubator and only 22 days later, out came lots of tiny fluffy Brahma chicks with tiny fluffy feathery feet.
+Six months later, we were able to add a few Brahma eggs to our incubator, and only 22 days later, out came lots of tiny fluffy Brahma chicks with tiny fluffy feathery feet.
 We managed to sell a few, ate the roosters (when they were fully grown), and the rest are here to stay.
-Ramona now has company from Queenie, and two yet-to-be-named Brahma chickens, as well as Caramel, who’s a half breed (a daughter of Ramon and our brown layer Fatima).
+Ramona now has company from Queenie, and two yet-to-be-named Brahma chickens, as well as Caramel, who’s a half-breed (a daughter of Ramon and our brown layer Fatima).

-So why do we love Brahma chickens so much, do you ask?
+So why do we love Brahma chickens so much, you ask?
 It’s not just because they’re pretty.

 History of the Brahma Breed